fossasia/eventyay-tickets/doc/developer/plugins/customview.rst

 Frontend views
 --------------

 Frontend views work pretty much like organiser area views.
-Take care that your url starts with ``/(P?P<event>[\]+)/``.
+Take care that your URL starts with ``/(P?P<event>[\]+)/``.
 You can then write a regular view.
 It will be automatically ensured that: